rpgjs/rpgjs-documentation/docs/guide/create-tileset.md

-# Create a tileset for the map
+# Step 2.
+Create a tileset for the map

 ## Prerequisites